 I was picking up my carry-on bag from the curb, and when I looked up I saw a stampede of cars rumbling toward me, flying through the narrow ravine of road between the buildings.
 About 5 feet away, an old lady had stumbled into the street and was shambling her way to the opposite shore.
 She wasn’t going to make it in time.

 And it turns out, they didn’t.
 The cars and people filtered past each other like water through gravel.
-The vehicles slowed slightly, but only just enough to dodge past a person at the last second if necessary.
+The vehicles slowed slightly, but only just enough to dodge past a person at the last second.
 It was quite the spectacle.
 Like someone playing Frogger but using a cheat code.

 It turns out that this is common practice here in BA.
 Traffic laws are quite lax, but there is a mutual understanding between drivers and pedestrians that allows both to continue on their way unhindered, so long as they don’t make physical contact.